Boys Day at the Beach

 The Ruel Foundation is a fully registered Charitable Trust in New Zealand (CC11212) and the USA 501(c)3.

 In 1999, New Zealander David Cowie visited Eastern Samar in the Philippines.
 During a visit to a local hospital with Mrs Annie Ambil (the wife of the then Governor of Eastern Samar), he came across a small boy named Ruel.

-With the help of Governor Ambil and his wife, Ruel received the necessary food supplements needed to sustain his life while David raised the necessary funds for Ruel’s surgery.
-After years of struggle to get Ruel strong enough, he went through a series of surgeries to correct his cleft lip and palate.
-Ruel is now a healthy, growing boy in the care of the Catholic Sisters in his hometown.
+With the help of Governor Ambil and his wife, Ruel received the food supplements needed to sustain his life, whilst David raised the necessary funds for Ruel’s surgery.
+After struggling to get Ruel strong enough, he went through a series of surgeries to correct his cleft lip and cleft palate.
+Ruel made a full recovery and is now a healthy growing boy, living in the care of the Catholic Sisters in his hometown.

 Determined to address the needs of these forgotten children, David Cowie established the Ruel Foundation in 2000

 In 2007, we established a 50 bed ‘children s crisis centre’, which cares for sufferers of child poverty, as well as children subjected to other life threatening situations, such as physical abuse, sexual abuse, orphaned or abandonment.